eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/datetime-select.md

 DatetimeSelect exposes the [`react-select`](https://deploy-preview-2289--react-select.netlify.com/home) component and generates a select input for choosing from the provided EE Datetime model data.
 It is a wrapper surrounding the [`<ModelEnhancedSelect />`](model-select.md) higher order component.

-## Shape

-The following is the shape of the Component with its default props:
+The following is the shape of the component with its default props:

 ```jsx
 <Datetime